-A victim of crime who does not wish to pursue action through the Campus Police or the criminal justice system may consider making a confidential report.
-With the victim's permission, the Chief of Police, or his designee, can file a report without revealing the victim's identity.
-The purpose of a confidential report is to comply with both the victim's wish to keep the matter confidential, while taking steps to ensure the future safety of others.
-With such information, Campus Police can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
+A victim of a crime who does not wish to pursue action through the VCCCD Police Department or the criminal justice system may consider making a confidential report.
+With the victim's permission, the Chief of Police or his/her designee, may file a report without revealing the victim's identity.
+The purpose of a confidential report is to comply with the victim's wish to keep the matter confidential while taking steps to ensure the future safety of others.
+With such information, the VCCCD Police Department can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crime statistics for the institution.